padenot/FOSDEM-13/README.md

 It was used to demonstrate early prototype of h.264 decoding in Firefox.
 It probably won't work on your version of Firefox at the time of this writing.

+# Where are the images from?

+The audio code comparison graph is from <http://www.opus-codec.org/comparison/>, modified so that colour-blind people can understand what it is about.

+All the other images have been made in Inkscape for this presentation.

-# What is the slidedeck
+# What is the slidedeck?

 <http://github.com/codepo8/shower>, which is afaik a Mozilla template for
 another slide deck system.